-You never buy an ebook; you only rent it from the landlord
+You never buy an ebook; you only rent it from the landlord.

-You have only paid for the right to read it on your device.
+You have only paid for the right to rent it and read it on your device.

-Because of DRM (Digital Rights Management), retailers such as Amazon, Apple and B&N (Barnes & Noble) allow you to read the ebook you purchased on the retailer’s device, such as your Kindle, iPad or Nook.
+Because of DRM (Digital Rights Management), retailers such as Amazon, Apple, and B&N (Barnes & Noble) allow you to read the ebook you purchased on the retailer’s device, such as your Kindle, iPad, or Nook.

 But what happens when the retailer has a change of heart or a change of business model?

 B&N sold off its Nook business in the UK to Sainsbury’s, a UK supermarket chain.

 The Digital Reader reports that “UK Nook Owners Are Now Discarding Their “Useless” eReaders.”

-The problem seems to be that between B&N and Sainsbury’s, the two have not been able to transfer the DRM from B&N to Sainsbury’s.
-Or, they haven’t bothered to do it.
+The problem seemed to be that between B&N and Sainsbury’s, the two weren’t able to transfer the DRM from B&N to Sainsbury’s.
+Or, they didn’t bother to do it.

-All it would take is for Amazon or Apple to make a business decision to either not support older model devices, or to change or upgrade their ebook file types, which may not work retroactively.
+All it would take is for Amazon or Apple to make a business decision to either not support older model devices or to change or upgrade their ebook file types, which may not work retroactively.

 The only way to save and back up an ebook library from a device using DRM is to strip the DRM from the ebook files.

 The only way to be absolutely sure you own an ebook is to buy a DRM-free ebook.

-The other insidious reason retailers love DRM is that they can track what, when and how you read.
+The other reason retailers love DRM is that they can track what, when, and how you read.

 Without DRM and this tracking ability, there would be no Kindle Unlimited.